Grant agent: Save the Children

 - Education policies and teaching/learning processes are informed and improved by robust and periodic learning assessments.

-- Component 2 aims to develop a policy framework (a National Education Assessment Framework - NEAF), build the capacity necessary for a more reliable and credible assessment of school outcomes, and implement a stronger NEA using a sample-based methodology at Grade 3 level.
-It builds on gradual progress made to develop a systematic national assessment system and seeks to provide the policy framework and practical capacity necessary for efficient and effective monitoring of learning achievement in grades 3, 6, 10 and 12.
+- Implementing a stronger NEAF using a sample-based methodology at Grade 3 level.
+This builds on gradual progress made to develop a systematic national assessment system and seeks to provide the policy framework and practical capacity necessary for efficient and effective monitoring of learning achievement in grades 3, 6, 10 and 12